-- Freight Emissions: In coordination with Task MC-2, staff will identify best practices in estimating annual greenhouse gas emissions created by freight modes.
+- Freight Emissions: Staff will identify best practices in estimating annual greenhouse gas emissions created by freight modes.
 These data will inform freight and resiliency planning efforts and potential grant applications for green freight infrastructure. - Performance Metrics: Staff established and reported on performance targets for freight congestion in FY 23.
-Staff will continue to monitor these metrics and include them in an annual report. - Freight Travel Data: Staff will continue to research potential sources of freight origin-destination-routing data for use in assisting in the identification of choke points, the upkeep of the regional travel demand model, and in support of other tasks under MC-1.
+Staff will continue to monitor these metrics and include them in an annual report. - Freight Travel Data: Staff will continue to research potential sources of freight origin-destination-routing data for use in assisting in the identification of choke points, the upkeep of the regional travel demand model.